cisco/mindmeld/source/userguide/voice.rst

 transcript or not in the list at all.
 However, using the phonetic information from the n-best list and app-specific context, we can resolve entities to their intended values with a high accuracy.

-Workbench provides the option to pass in the n-best list of ASR transcripts for extracting multiple candidate entities to improve entity resolution.
+MindMeld provides the option to pass in the n-best list of ASR transcripts for extracting multiple candidate entities to improve entity resolution.

 To leverage this functionality add an ``NLP_CONFIG`` dictionary to your application configuration